Jellyfish-Insights/andromeda/scraper/README.md

 ## How to run the program?

+For this scraper, we will follow the same pattern as the credentials from the rest of Andromeda project.
+Please consult further documentation and examples there.

-Place files for every job you would like to run in the folder `src/jobs`.
+Place `.env` files for every job you would like to run in the folder `src/jobs`.
+You can define different users, each with their set of jobs.
+For every user, you must create subdirectories whose names are the names of their respective scrapers (e.g. `tiktok`, `youtube` etc. — case insensitive).
 Example jobs are included in this repository.
+If you would like your jobs to run in a specific order, please prefix a numeric index to its name, e.g. `00_my_youtube_job.env`.
+Jobs will run by default in alphabetical order, though random order is also possible (see below).

+Besides instructions which are specific to each job, you might also want to set global constants, such as a database connection string.
+Please name this file as `appsettings.json` and place it directly under `jobs/` directory.
+This will be valid for every user and every job.

 The data (.csv, .json files) resulting from your jobs will be saved to `src/extracted_data` folder, which, in the Docker container, gets linked to the host filesystem.

 Build the Docker images and then run it with
 ```